FutureWorkshops/RANDA-RulesOfGolf-iOS-SDK/README.md

 pod repo add RANDA-RulesOfGolf-iOS-PodRepo git@github.com:FutureWorkshops/RANDA-RulesOfGolf-iOS-PodRepo.git
 ```

-At the top of your `Podfile` you should have least those source:
+At the top of your `Podfile` you should have least those sources:

 ```
 source 'git@github.com:FutureWorkshops/RANDA-RulesOfGolf-iOS-PodRepo.git'